imranakhtar373/SALARY_APP/README.md

 # Hypothesis and how to validate?

-we have the data of more than 65000 peoples in which their experience /graduation and the data of
+we have the data of more than 65000 peoples in which their experience /year of graduation and the data of their location is avaliable. this data will help us to let us know which country is more beneficial for software developers